-Covid-19 Community Relief and Safely Reactivating Tourism in the Galapagos
+COVID-19 Community Relief and Safely Reactivating Tourism in the Galapagos

 In March of this year, the Ecuadorian government declared a health emergency because of the pandemic caused by the COVID-19 virus.
-As in the rest of the world, this decision paralyzed most of the industries and economic production, in order to prevent the spread of the virus, thus avoiding massive infections that could collapse the health systems of the different cities and towns in Ecuador, especially in the Galápagos.
+As in the rest of the world, this decision paralyzed most of the industries and economic production, in order to prevent the spread of the virus, thus avoiding massive infections that could collapse the health systems of the different cities and towns in Ecuador, especially in the Galapagos.
 We are now more than 100 days without tourism in the islands with the prospect of a gradual and slow recovery.
 This declaration disproportionately impacted the Galapagos Province, where 70% of the population lives on tourism, profoundly impacting the livelihoods and well-being of the local people.

-In support of the community, we would like to invite our partners and friends in the travel industry to help Ecuador in its battle against Covid-19, so that travel, conservation and economic activity can start again.
+In support of the community, we would like to invite our partners and friends in the travel industry to help Ecuador in its battle against COVID-19, so that travel, conservation and economic activity can start again.

 As a longstanding member of the community, the Charles Darwin Foundation immediately authorized a Community Relief Fund to support local authorities in strengthening laboratory and hospital facilities and to support the community not only during the pandemic, but also after it.
 The board launched an appeal to donors and friends to contribute to this important campaign.